atapour/ransomware-classification/README.md

 * To test the uncertainty estimation capabilities of the approach using our custom architecture based on [Bayesian approximation](https://arxiv.org/pdf/1506.02142.pdf) employing Monte Carlo drop-out, run the following command:

 ```
-$ python uncertainty.py --pos_root=./dataset/positive --neg_root=./dataset/negative --test_checkpoint_path=./pretrained_weights/AmirNet_DO.pth --input_size=128 --arch=AmirNet_DO
+$ python uncertainty.py --pos_root=./dataset/test --neg_root=./dataset/negative --test_checkpoint_path=./pretrained_weights/AmirNet_DO.pth --input_size=128 --arch=AmirNet_DO

 ```

 ---

-This work is created as part of the project published in the following.
-The released weights of the models have been re-trained.
+This work is created as part of the project published in the following:
 ## Reference:

 [A King's Ransom for Encryption: Ransomware Classification using AugmentedOne-Shot Learning and Bayesian Approximation](https://arxiv.org/pdf/1908.06750.pdf)